bTayFla/PtTracker/README.md

 3. Once payment is confirmed, you will receive a reply with your license key and install files.

 <h1>Installing PtTracker</h1>
-Change trading.logHistory to in the application.properties file in your ProfitTrailer folder
+Change trading.logHistory in the application.properties file in your ProfitTrailer folder to:

  ```trading.logHistory = 99999999```